Maxalcer/DS_Project/README.md

 If changes are done to the neural network, change the names of the output files

 To plot the learning curves run "Neural_Network/plot_learning_curves.ipynb".
 If new learning curves where created, change the file names accordingly

+## Biogrid:

+to do the Biogrid analysis, run the Biogrid/Biogrin_analysis.R file.
+The file paths are coherrent with the previous scripts